Julien101101/Square2Circle/README.md

 A New Flutter Project!

-This one implements a decrement / increment using the flutter polygon package.
+This one implements the flutter polygon package to create an iterable shape.

-Very excited to have coded this.
-It lacks some extra UI design like color but I am glad I have the basic function.
+Very excited to have coded this with my friend David.
+It lacks some UI design like color but I am glad I have the basic function.

 I hope to upgrade this soon.

-Thanks to David for help.
-I learn a lot from you.